petrediaconescu/ionic-assignment/README.md

 # Mobile Application Development Project
-by Petre Diaconescu
+by Petre Diaconescu.
+G00329580

-## The instructions here later on
-... to be filled later
+## General Information
+The app was built using the Ionic framework.
+The app is using Angular JS.